-From our debut as a constructor back in 1978 right up to the modern day, the look of the team has evolved throughout the decades.
+From our debut as a constructor back in 1978 right up to the modern day, the look of our team has evolved throughout the decades.

 Join us as we take a trip down memory lane to see how our livery has developed over the years.